This blog post is all about the best time to visit Laos.

 Laos isn’t as developed as Thailand or Vietnam, which is part of its charm.
 It’s the place to go when you want to slow down, soak in the scenery, and connect with locals.

-Plus, the introduction of the high-speed rail from Vientiane to Luang Prabang means getting around has never been easier (though fair warning: it’s just like flying, and they’ll confiscate all your liquids, including bug spray).
+Plus, the introduction of the high-speed rail from Vientiane to Luang Prabang means getting around has never been easier.

 Laos is also incredibly affordable.
 Accommodation, food, and travel are cheap, especially if you go in the off-season.